divijghose/firedrake/Updating-forked-dependencies.md

 ## Motivation

 Firedrake maintains forks of some of its dependencies (e.g. [PETSc](https://github.com/firedrakeproject/petsc)).
-This is so we can control the release schedule and protect users from breaking upstream changes whilst also be able to use the latest versions of these projects if we require specific changes.
+This is so we can control the release schedule and protect users from breaking upstream changes whilst also be able to use the latest release versions of these projects if we require specific changes.

 ## Process

-These forked repositories should be updated every few months using the following steps:
+These forked repositories should be updated every month when the bug-fix release is made by using the following steps:

 ### Prerequisites